sergio-oliveira-br/myApp/README.md

 ## Technology Stack

 - **Frontend Development:**
-  - **HTML** & CSS: Structuring and styling the user interface, with responsive design supported by Bootstrap.
+  - **HTML & CSS:** Structuring and styling the user interface, with responsive design supported by Bootstrap.
+  - **JavaScript:** Enables real-time interaction with backend services, dynamic interface behaviour, and AJAX requests for asynchronous data exchange.
+This improves user experience by allowing updates without reloading the entire page.

 - **Backend Development:**
+  - **Java:** The application’s core is built in Java, leveraging its modularity and reusability.

 - **Database:**